The structure of extended function groups: Preliminaries

 Let $K$ be a Kleinian group with region of discontinuity $\Omega$ and let $H$ be a subgroup of $K$ with limit set $\Lambda(H)$.
 A set $X \subset \widehat{\mathbb C}$ is called {\it precisely invariant under $H$ in $K$} if $E(X)=X$, for every $E \in H$, and $T(X) \cap X = \emptyset$, for every $T \in K\setminus H$.

-In the combination theorem below we will assume $H$ to be either the trivial group, or finite cyclic group or an infinite cyclic group generated by a parabolic transformation.
+We will assume $H$ to be either (i) the trivial group, (ii) a finite cyclic group or (iii) an infinite cyclic group generated by a parabolic transformation.
 If $H$ is a cyclic subgroup, a {\it precisely invariant disc} $B$ is the interior of a closed topological disc $\overline{B}$, where $\overline{B}-\Lambda(H) \subset \Omega$ is precisely invariant under $H$ in $K$.

 \begin{theo}[Klein-Maskit's combination theorems \cite{Maskit:Comb, Maskit:Comb4}] \mbox{}

 (1) (Amalgamated free products).
 For $j=1,2$, let $K_{j}$ be a Kleinian group, let $H \leq K_{1} \cap K_{2}$ be a cyclic subgroup (either trivial, finite or generated by a parabolic transformation), $H \neq K_{j}$, and let $B_{j}$ be a precisely invariant disc under $H$ in $K_{j}$.
 Assume that $B_{1}$ and $B_{2}$ have as a common boundary the simple loop $\Sigma$ and that $B_{1} \cap B_{2}=\emptyset$.
 Then $K=\langle K_{1},K_{2}\rangle$ is a Kleinian group isomorphic to the free product of $K_{1}$ and $K_{2}$ amalgamated over $H$, that is, $K=K_{1} *_{H} K_{2}$, and every elliptic or parabolic element of $K$ is conjugated in $K$ to an element of either $K_{1}$ or $K_{2}$.
 Moreover, if $K_{1}$ and $K_{2}$ are both geometrically finite, then $K$ is also geometrically finite.